carlosdavis/wordpress-plugins/add-to-any/README.txt

 }
 add_filter('A2A_SHARE_SAVE_services', 'addtoany_add_services', 10, 1);`

+= How can I align the button and/or icons to the center or to the right side of posts? = It depends on your theme, but you can try adding the following CSS code to your main stylesheet.

+To align right:
+`.addtoany_share_save_container { text-align:right; }`

+To align center:
+`.addtoany_share_save_container { text-align:center; }`

+= How can I remove a button from individual posts and pages? =

+Type the following tag into the page or post that you do not want the button to appear in: `<!--nosharesave-->`

 = How can I force the button to appear in individual posts and pages? =

 If your button isn't already set up to appear (it is by default), type the following tag into the page or post that you want the button to appear in: `<!--sharesave-->`

-= How can I remove a button from individual posts and pages? =

-Type the following tag into the page or post that you do not want the button to appear in: `<!--nosharesave-->`
+= Why doesn't Facebook use the page title and how can I set the image Facebook uses? =

+Facebook does link sharing a little differently than most other services.
+Facebook will sometimes use the Meta Description of a shared page instead of the page's title or the title you have set for AddToAny.

+To change the title, description and/or image on Facebook, you will need to modify your theme header file according to <a href="http://wiki.developers.facebook.com/index.php/Facebook_Share/Specifying_Meta_Tags">Facebook's specification</a>.
+With WordPress, this can be accomplished with plugins like the <a href="http://wordpress.org/extend/plugins/all-in-one-seo-pack/">All in One SEO Pack plugin</a>.
+Please see that plugin to for details, and post in the WordPress or plugin author's forums for more support.

 = Why do embedded objects (like Flash) disappear when the menu is displayed? =